-- 1 The School fosters an open and transparent culture in which all concerns about adults are dealt with promptly, responsibly and with the right person.
+- The School fosters an open and transparent culture in which all concerns about adults are dealt with promptly, responsibly and with the right person.
 The School recognises the importance of ensuring adults who work with, or otherwise come into contact with children, do so in a way which is consistent with the School's values, culture and expected standards of behaviour.
 Concerns may arise in several ways and from a number of sources.
-The purpose of this policy is to provide a framework for all concerns to be raised, recorded and dealt with effectively by the School. - 2 By doing this, the School aims to identify concerning or inappropriate behaviour early in order to minimise the risk of abuse, support all those affected and inform members of staff of any behaviour which could be deemed inappropriate or crossing professional boundaries so that they can reflect on and learn from this.
+The School trains staff to remain 'professionally curious' with regard to low-level concerns, and stresses the importance of reporting such concerns to the Headmaster.
+The purpose of this policy is to provide a framework for all concerns to be raised, recorded and dealt with effectively by the School. - By doing this, the School aims to identify concerning or inappropriate behaviour early in order to minimise the risk of abuse, support all those affected and inform members of staff of any behaviour which could be deemed inappropriate or crossing professional boundaries so that they can reflect on and learn from this.